Male Fantasy: Live performances

 On August 4, 2021, Eilish published a Vevo Live performance of "Male Fantasy" on her YouTube channel.
 The video was directed by Kyle Goldberg and shot on 35 mm movie film.
 Wearing a white cutout sweater, the singer is sitting on a golden satin bed in an "amber-colored" mahogany hotel bedroom, while Finneas is featured on the other side of the room, playing white acoustic guitar in a cabinet.
 The venue in which the performance took place was the Biltmore Hotel in Los Angeles, selected to reinforce the subtle Old Hollywood aesthetic that Eilish envisioned for Happier Than Ever.
 The arrangement was described as "haunting" and "acoustic" by NME's Daniel Peters; whereas Rolling Stone's Emily Zemler and Hot Press' dubbed it as "intimate".
 Writing for Hypebeast, Brycen Saunders called the performance "inviting", further adding that Eilish's outfit is "casual" and that her voice is a "whisper cadence".
 Dazed's Brit Dawson dubbed the room where the singer was performing as "Hollywood-esque", while summarizing the rendition as "tender".
 Next month, the singer released her concert film entitled Happier Than Ever: A Love Letter to Los Angeles, which features a performance of the song.

 On December 11, 2021, Eilish served a double duty of a host and a musical guest at Saturday Night Live, and she performed "Happier Than Ever" and "Male Fantasy" there, with both gigs featuring scenery nodding to the tracks' music videos.
 In the latter performance, Eilish was accompanied by Finneas, and the two of them were sitting on a floor wearing sweatshirts, shorts, and socks.
-The rendition was described as "stripped-back" by Far Out Magazines Sam Kemp.
 NME's Ali Shutler called the performance "acoustic"; whereas Michael Peters dubbed it as "thoughtful".
 Writing for Consequence, Jesse Hassenger opinied that "[t]his performance literalized the bedroom pop side of Eilish's work".
 In 2022, the singer embarked on a 2022–2023 world tour in support of Happier Than Ever, where "Male Fantasy" was performed between "Your Power" and the Not My Responsibility interlude.
 Eilish played the song on a guitar sitting alone on the stage.